 Revitalizing local and organic food systems-and the heritage seeds that support them-is of the utmost importance for the health and prosperity of both people and the planet.

 With small grain and field trials along the Arkansas river valley, UCCS is working on a concerted effort with the Rocky Mountain Farmers Union to rebuild grain seed stock.
 Small grains contribute to farm diversification and are considered a vital part of sustainable agricultural practices when used as cover crop in rotational farming.
 Through observation and comparing a broad range of grain varieties, these field trials help identify the grains best suited for the Rocky Mountain region so farmers are set up for success.
 Because the grain chain involves many professions, and thus, has the potential to unlock economic potential, grain trial yields also need to be tested in milling, baking, cooking, and brewing to consider their variable qualities and flavor profiles.

 Health and Nutrition

 Whole, organic, ancient, and heritage grains are nutritional gold medals.
 Research shows that whole grains are not only associated with a lower risk of major chronic diseases, such as diabetes, but also a lower risk of death from cardiovascular disease.
-More research is needed to explore how the inclusion of heritage grains and its processing - from milling or fermentation, for example - affects health outcomes such as diabetes risk or a person's sensitivity to gluten.
-Grain literacy education is needed to increase awareness and knowledge of the history, qualities, and characteristics of ancient and heritage grains, including those traditionally grown by native cultures, as well as in promoting cooking and baking skills for adults and children.
+More research is needed to explore how the inclusion of heritage grains and their processing - from milling or fermentation, for example - affects health outcomes such as diabetes risk or a person's sensitivity to gluten.
+Grain literacy education is needed to increase awareness and knowledge of the history, qualities, and characteristics of ancient and heritage grains, including those traditionally grown by native cultures (e.g., flour corn), as well as in promoting cooking and baking skills for adults and children.